INFORMATION ABOUT PENNSYLVANIA PERSONAL INJURY CLAIMS

 Q: When is another person liable for my injuries?
 A: This is also dependent on the facts of the situation.
 Most commonly, another person is liable if your injuries are the foreseeable result of that person's negligence, which typically indicates carelessness towards you.

 Q: How long does it take to make a PI claim?
 A: This is dependent on the complexity of the case, the reasonableness of everyone involved, as well as other smaller factors.
 Some PI claims settle very quickly, while others have to go to trial or even to appeal.
 The latter is relatively rare, however.
+Often, the worse the injury, the longer it takes to resolve and the longer it takes for the case to conclude.

 Q: Is my PI case a good one?
 A: Only a PI lawyer can answer that question.
 If you believe that you have a personal injury claim, you should contact our office as soon as possible.
 If you delay, the law may prevent you from filing your claim and receiving the compensation that you deserve.